API Reference¶

 signed (bool) – Determines whether two’s complement is used in the BitString representation.
 If signed is False and a negative integer is given, an OverflowError is raised.

-- Return BitString
+- Return BitString:

 A BitString representing the input integer, in the form specified by the other input args.

-New in version 0.18.0.
+Added in version 0.18.0.

-- to_int(bitorder: Literal[big, little] = 'big', *, signed: bool = False) int [source]¶
+- to_int(bitorder: Literal['big', 'little'] = 'big', *, signed: bool = False) int [source]

 Interpret the BitString as a Python int.
 Acts similarly to int.from_bytes.

-- Parameters
+- Parameters:

 bitorder – Determines the bit order used to interpret the BitString.
 By default, this function uses Postgres conventions for casting bits to ints.
 If bitorder is ‘big’, the most significant bit is at the start of the string (this is the same as the default).
 If bitorder is ‘little’, the most significant bit is at the end of the string.